12 Foundation Supplements In This Alkalizing Bean

 Most varieties of beans, such as kidney, black, pinto, and white beans, have an acidifying effect on your body pH.
 But there’s one exceptional bean that’s more than just alkalizing.
 It contains no less than 12 Foundation Supplements.
 And that’s great news, especially during the winter, since beans are a delicious and cozy comfort food.

 I’m referring to the lima bean (also known as butter bean).
-Not surprisingly, it’s listed as a Foundation Food in the Save Our Bones Program and for that reason, Bone Appétit, contains quite a few lima bean recipes.
+Not surprisingly, it’s listed as a Foundation Food in the Osteoporosis Reversal Program and for that reason, Bone Appétit, contains quite a few lima bean recipes.

 In today’s post you’ll read all about the bone-healthy attributes of lima beans and you’ll get a scrumptious brand new recipe.

 So let’s take a closer look at this nutrient-rich bean.

 Facts About Lima Beans

 Sometimes called butter beans, lima beans are named for Lima, Peru, a city where this healthy legume has been consumed for over 6,000 years.
 In some areas of the United States, butter beans are considered different than lima beans, and refer to a specific type of lima that is larger, yellower, and flatter.
 Butter beans also tend to have a softer texture than the standard variety.
 But their nutritional profile is similar.

 Here in the United States, we do not see lima beans in their pods very often.
 But they grow in flat, curved, green pods that are about three inches long.
 When properly cooked, limas have a texture not unlike mashed potatoes.

 You might be surprised about this: lima beans are a good source of calcium.
 In fact, they contain 15 bone-healthy nutrients, 12 of which are Foundation Supplements.

 In 1 cup of cooked lima beans, you’ll find: